autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

    2. calculate the passing area of the target object $A_{target}$ at $t_s$ - `collision_detection.collision_start_margin_time` ~ $t_e$ + `collision_detection.collision_end_margin_time` for each predicted path (\*1).
    3. check if $A_{ego}$ and $A_{target}$ polygons are overlapped (has collision).
 4. when a collision is detected, the module inserts a stopline.
-5. If ego is over the `pass_judge_line`, collision checking is not processed to avoid sudden braking and/or unnecessary stop in the middle of the intersection.
+5. If ego is over the _pass_judge_line_, collision checking is not processed to avoid sudden braking and/or unnecessary stop in the middle of the intersection.

 The parameters `collision_detection.collision_start_margin_time` and `collision_detection.collision_end_margin_time` can be interpreted as follows:

 - If the ego vehicle was to pass through the intersection earlier than the target object, collision would be detected if the time difference between the two was less than `collision_detection.collision_start_margin_time`.
 - If the ego vehicle was to pass through the intersection later than the target object, collision would be detected if the time difference between the two was less than `collision_detection.collision_end_margin_time`.

 If collision is detected, the state transits to "STOP" immediately.
-On the other hand, the state does not transit to "GO" unless safe judgement continues for a certain period `collision_detection.state_transit_margin` to prevent the chattering of decisions.
+On the other hand, the state does not transit to "GO" unless safe judgement continues for a certain period `collision_detection.collision_detection_hold_time` to prevent the chattering of decisions.

 Currently, the intersection module uses `motion_velocity_smoother` feature to precisely calculate ego vehicle velocity profile along the intersection lane under longitudinal/lateral constraints.
-If the flag `collision_detection.use_upstream_velocity` is true, the target velocity profile of the original path is used.
-Otherwise the target velocity is set to `common.intersection_velocity`.
+If the flag `collision_detection.velocity_profile.use_upstream` is true, the target velocity profile of the original path is used.
+Otherwise the target velocity is set to `collision.velocity_profile.default_velocity`.
 In the trajectory smoothing process the target velocity at/before ego trajectory points are set to ego current velocity.
 The smoothed trajectory is then converted to an array of (time, distance) which indicates the arrival time to each trajectory point on the path from current ego position.
 You can visualize this array by adding the lane id to `debug.ttc` and running

 ```bash
 ros2 run behavior_velocity_intersection_module ttc.py --lane_id <lane_id>